TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 For full information about publishing extensions check :ref:`t3coreapi:publish-extension`.

-The following steps only describe what's necessary to publish documentation to show up on extensions.typo3.org:
+The following steps only describe what's necessary for documentation publishing and for the link to the documentation to be displayed on extensions.typo3.org:

 #.
 Add :ref:`webhook` (if not already done).